Vibration Anomaly Detection

 • Open the project

-• Connecting Data Capture Lab to edge device
+• Connecting Data Studio to edge device

 Annotating Events of Interest

-The Data Capture Lab has a manual label mode and an automatic event detection mode.
+The Data Studio has a manual label mode and an automatic event detection mode.
 For this tutorial, we are going to use manual event labels.
 We will label the regions where the fan is in a particular state.
 When we go to build the model, we will use a sliding window of 1 second to generate features to feed into our classifier.

 Right-click on the graph to create a segment around your event of interest.
 Next, click the edit button to select the label that is associated with that event.
-If you have collected your data set through other means, you can also import CSV or WAV files into the Data Capture Lab.
-More details can be found :doc:`here </data-capture-lab/importing-external-sensor-data>.
+If you have collected your data set through other means, you can also import CSV or WAV files into the Data Studio.
+More details can be found :doc:`here </data-studio/importing-external-sensor-data>.

 Building a Model